silverstripe/silverstripe-search-service/docs/en/configuration.md

 will use a case matching strategy as a fallback.

-It is important to note that the keys of `fields` can be named anything you like, so long as it is valid in your search service provider (for AppSearch, that's all lowercase and underscores).
+It is important to note that the keys of `fields` can be named anything you like, so long as it is valid in your search service provider (for EnterpriseSearch, that's all lowercase and underscores).
 There is no reason why `title` cannot be `document_title` for instance, in the above configuration, as we've explicitly mapped the field to `Title`.